open-zaak/open-zaak/docs/installation/config/env_config.rst

 * ``LOG_LEVEL``: control the verbosity of logging output.
 Available values are ``CRITICAL``, ``ERROR``, ``WARNING``, ``INFO`` and ``DEBUG``.
 Defaults to: ``WARNING``.
 * ``LOG_QUERIES``: enable (query) logging at the database backend level.
 Note that you must also set ``DEBUG=1``, which should be done very sparingly!.
 Defaults to: ``False``.
 * ``LOG_REQUESTS``: enable logging of the outgoing requests.
 Defaults to: ``False``.
 * ``SESSION_COOKIE_SAMESITE``: The value of the SameSite flag on the session cookie.
-This flag prevents the cookie from being sent in cross-site requests thus preventing CSRF attacks and making some methods of stealing session cookie impossible.
-Defaults to: ``Strict``.
+This flag prevents the cookie from being sent in cross-site requests thus preventing CSRF attacks and making some methods of stealing session cookie impossible.Currently interferes with OIDC.
+Keep the value set at Lax if used.
+Defaults to: ``Lax``.
 * ``CSRF_COOKIE_SAMESITE``: The value of the SameSite flag on the CSRF cookie.
 This flag prevents the cookie from being sent in cross-site requests.
 Defaults to: ``Strict``.
 * ``ENVIRONMENT``: An identifier for the environment, displayed in the admin depending on the settings module used and included in the error monitoring (see ``SENTRY_DSN``).
 The default is set according to ``DJANGO_SETTINGS_MODULE``.
 * ``SUBPATH``: If hosted on a subpath, provide the value here.
 If you provide ``/gateway``, the component assumes its running at the base URL: ``https://somedomain/gateway/``.
 Defaults to an empty string.
 Defaults to: ``None``.